How Much Should I Spend on Google Ads? A Clear, Math‑Driven Budget Guide

 It’s a completely fair question.

-And honestly, it’s one you should be asking and figuring out BEFORE running ads.
+And honestly, it’s one you should be asking and figuring out BEFORE you spend money running ads.

 So instead of guessing or relying on “industry averages,” I walked them through the math — gently, step by step — because once you see the numbers, everything gets clearer and a lot less stressful.